Updated Thursday, August 16th, 2012

 Yield: 6-8 cups

-Make fresh homemade tomato sauce with your pick of veggies, then freeze and enjoy the taste of summer all year long.
+Make homemade fresh tomato sauce with your pick of veggies, then freeze and enjoy the taste of summer all year long.
 Here we use mushrooms and onions, but you can swap in peppers, celery, carrot, zucchini, or anything else you desire.

 Want more?
 Check out the blog that goes along with this recipe.